The minor in special education is designed to meet two broad goals:

 SPED4620 Trends: Collaboration, Differentiating Instruction in the Inclusive Classroom, and Transition (4)

-Note: Some courses require acceotabce ubti tge College of Education.
+Note: Some courses require acceotabce ubti tge School of Education.
 Other special education courses may be substituted with approval from the department chair.

 Recommended courses for those individuals who plan to use the minor to augment employability immediately after the B.A. degree are those courses included in the special education endorsement.